NjivaAndriamanga/resmobilys/README.md

 ### 1. Final output files
 - `args_mges.tsv`: table listing resistance genes and their MGE associations in each sample
 - `merged_plasmid_table.tsv`: detailed list of plasmids and clusters
-- `presence_absence_with_clusters.tsv`: table associating species with plasmids and resistance genes
+- `presence_absence_with_clusters.tsv`: presence–absence matrix showing antimicrobial resistance genes (ARGs) across samples

 ### 2. Intermediate/tool-specific outputs
 These files can be used for further analysis, allowing for the exploration of results from each tool.